stateful/docs.runme.dev/docs/how-runme-works/windows.md

 2. **Install Runme CLI**

-After successfully connection to the WSL server, the next step is to install Runme CLI on your local machine.
+After successfully connecting to the WSL server, the next step is to install Runme CLI on your local machine.

 To do this, run the command below: